metablaster/WindowsFirewallRuleset/README.md

     Hit enter and you'll be asked questions such as what kind of rulesets you want.\
-    If you need help to decide whether to run some ruleset or not, type `?` when prompted to run ruleset and press enter to get more info.
+    If you need help to decide whether to run some ruleset or not, type `?` when prompted to run ruleset and press enter to get more info.\
+    If for what ever reason you want to interrupt and abort deployment (ex. to start a new) press `CTRL + C` on your keyboard and restart PowerShell console.

 13. Follow prompt output, (ex. hit enter to accept default action), it will take at least 15 minutes of your attention.